Great All-inclusive Cruises to Book for Your Next Vacation

 On most cruise ships, your accommodations, standard meals, entertainment, and daytime activities are included in your fare.
 Then the nickel-and-diming begins.
 Want a soda?
 Add it to your tab.
 Take a Pilates class?
 Expect a fee.
 Indulge at one of the fancy specialty restaurants?
 There’s a charge for that, too.
 The extras quickly add up, often sinking hearts when the bill arrives at the vacation’s end.
 But there are cruises that thankfully buck this trend, with out-of-pocket expenses that are truly minimal.
 Alcoholic drinks, crew gratuities, and sometimes even airfare, shore excursions, and pre- or post-cruise hotel stays are included in the advertised price when you step on board one of these all-inclusive cruises.

-While the best all-inclusive cruises are mostly in the luxury category, there are some more affordable all-inclusive cruise lines.
+While the best all-inclusive cruises are mostly in the luxury category, there are some more affordable all-inclusive cruise lines that are ideal for family vacations.
 It's even possible to quantify the perks and often find real value.
-Swan Hellenic, the upscale British brand, for instance, markets its included shore excursions alone as being worth up to $825 per person.

-The most all-inclusive of the cruise lines, Regent Seven Seas Cruises, did a price comparison showing that when you add in the included air, hotel stay, alcohol, excursions, and gratuities, the difference between cruising in a suite on the more luxurious Regent compared to one on a big mainstream ship was only a few dollars a day.
+One of the most all-inclusive cruise lines, Regent Seven Seas Cruises, did a price comparison showing that when you add in the included air, hotel stay, alcohol, excursions, and gratuities, the difference between cruising in a suite on the more luxurious Regent compared to one on a big mainstream ship was only a few dollars a day.

 Related: The 2019 World's Best Cruise Lines